 So if you file your tax return, even if you are an expatriate/non-resident, you will receive the benefits of a filer and the tax will be reduced by more than 50%.
-For example, if you buy a plot valued at Rs.8.00 million you will have to pay tax of Rs.320,000 if you have not filed your tax return and in case of filer, you have to pay just Rs.160,000.
-Similarly, on purchase of vehicle tax is double in case of non-filer as compared to the tax paid by a filer.
+For example, if you buy a plot valued at Rs.8.00 million, you will have to pay tax of Rs.320,000 if you have not filed your tax return, but if you are a filer, you have to pay just Rs.160,000.
+Similarly, on the purchase of a vehicle, the tax for a non-filer is double that paid by a filer.

 The other big loss associated with non-filing of a return is that you have lost your claim of refund, as the taxes deducted on purchase of vehicle and immovable properties, in most of the cases, are adjustable.
 If you are a non-resident Pakistani, you are not liable to pay any tax on your income earned abroad.
 This means that while filing the return you can claim refund of tax paid on properties/vehicles.

 As per tax laws in Pakistan, every owner of a plot measuring more than 500 square yard or owner of a property is required to file his tax return.
-In case you have not filed your tax return, under the tax laws in Pakistan you have violated the Pakistan tax laws.
+If you have not filed your tax return, \you have violated the Pakistan tax laws.

 Pakistan has double taxation avoidance treaties with many countries, which, in many cases, provide options for the persons to pay taxes in either of the countries.
 Tax rates in Europe and America are far higher than Pakistan's, so if you opt to pay taxes as per Pakistan Tax Laws, you may get a tax benefit.

 The Concept of Filer and Non-Filer Taxpayer in Pakistan